-Only the Good Lord knows where any of us will be for the August 2005 Picnic, the "60th" or subsequent Anniversaries, or other such gatherings, or how many other Alumni will be "somewhere else," but with so many of us now in our 70's and 80's, this is another good reason to retain and add this "history" of our beloved Association to our archives."
-I hope you enjoy the "read."
+Only the Good Lord knows where any of us will be for the "60th" or subsequent Anniversaries, or other such gatherings, but with so many of us now in our 70's and 80's, this is another good reason to retain and add this "history" of our beloved Association to our archives."
+With all this in mind, attached is a copy of my "Golden Jubilee" address.
+I hope all enjoy the "read."